Tag: Greek grapes

 Leaf ID notes

-• General aspect: Ionian island red variety known more through rarity and regional use than through famous field markers.
+• General aspect: local Thessalian cultivar known more through appellation role and wine structure than through widely published field markers.

 Viticulture notes